The Power of Saliva Testing in Preventive Dental Care

 The saliva testing process is performed in our office during your routine preventive dental cleaning, and our dental hygienists are there to guide you each step of the way.

-Step 2 - You will hand the test tube back to the hygienist, who will send it off to a specialized lab.
-The lab usually takes about a week to send us your results.
+Step 2 - You will hand the test tube back to the hygienist, who add a preservative to ensure that your saliva is preserved and kept safe and accurate during transit.
+Your hygienist will send it off to a specialized lab, and it will take about a week and a half to get your results back.

 Spit Science: Understanding your results